vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 3. Data
     - Rows containing data (e.g. name, email) for a RawContacts row.
     - E.G. John Doe from Gmail's name and email, John Doe from Hotmail's phone and address

+> There are more tables but it won't be covered in this howto for brevity.

 In the example given (E.G.) above,